Phase transitions for geodesic flows and the geometric potential: Phase transitions for the geometric potential

 As mentioned in Remark \ref{generalized} we could have done the same construction for an extended Schottky manifold with one parabolic and arbitrary number of hyperbolic generators (modulo taking big powers of the parabolic and hyperbolic generators).
-Combining Remark \ref{rem5} and Theorem \ref{7} we obtain the following result.
+Combining Remark \ref{rem5} and the proof of Theorem \ref{fin} we obtain the following result.

-\begin{corollary} Let $X$ be a $M$-punctured sphere with $M\ge 3$.
-We can endow $X$ with a complete Riemannian metric $g$ with negative sectional curvature having exactly one cusp, such that the geometric potential exhibits a phase transition as in Figure 4.
-Moreover, the geodesic flow of $(X,g)$ has an unique measure of maximal entropy and $g$ is hyperbolic outside a neighborhood of the cusp. \end{corollary}
+\begin{corollary} Let $M$ be a $k$-punctured sphere with $k\ge 3$.
+We can endow $M$ with a complete Riemannian metric with pinched negative sectional curvature, such that the geometric potential exhibits a phase transition of type A. Moreover, the geodesic flow of $M$ has an unique measure of maximal entropy, and the Riemannian metric is hyperbolic outside a neighborhood of one of the punctures. \end{corollary}